spalladino/hardhat-noir/README.md

 - `noir:compile`: Compiles the circuit in the `circuitsPath` using `nargo`.
 - `noir:contract`: Generates a verifier contract for the circuit using `nargo` in Hardhat's contracts folder.

-> :info: The solidity pragma of the generated contract is automatically changed from `>=0.6.0 <0.8.0` to `>=0.6.0 <0.9.0` to support the latest versions of solc, since the generated verifier is compatible with the 0.8 releases.
+> :wink: The solidity pragma of the generated contract is automatically changed from `>=0.6.0 <0.8.0` to `>=0.6.0 <0.9.0` to support the latest versions of solc, since the generated verifier is compatible with the 0.8 releases.

 ## Environment extensions